bra1nDump/resume/readme.md

   - It has a mix of html and markdown
 - Edit the `style.css` to change the look
 - Custom fonts - I am currently using MartianGrotesk font.
 But you can use any font, just add it to the root of the project and update the `style.css` file
+- You want to rename the final output .pdf file name make your changes in html-pdf-chrome-run.js